Concordium/concordium.github.io/source/shared/net/references/developer-tools.rst

 Decrypt encrypted output
 ========================

 Some Concordium tools, such as the Mobile Wallet, sometimes produce encrypted output.
 These files can be decrypted and inspected using the **utils** tool .
-You can download the tool from **reference here**.
+You can download the tool from :ref:`Installation downloads <downloads>`.

 To encrypt, enter: